kirtide/SynthMSAADisabler/README.md

 1. Make sure you have [MelonLoader](https://melonwiki.xyz/) installed (at least `v0.6.6`), instructions can be found here - [https://wiki.synthriderz.com/en/guides/installing-mods](https://wiki.synthriderz.com/en/guides/installing-mods)

-2. Next, grab the latest mod version from the [Releases](https://github.com/kirtide/SynthMSAADisabler/releases) section, and place the '.dll' file in your 'SynthRiders/Mods/' folder.
+2. Next, grab the latest mod version from the [Releases](https://github.com/kirtide/SynthMSAADisabler/releases) section, and place the `MSAA_Disabler.dll` file in your `SynthRiders/Mods/` folder.

 3. Launch the game and check the MelonLoader console for logs like: